MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 :::image type="content" source="../media/adoption-guide/define-strategy-phase.png" alt-text="Diagram of the adoption process for a single objective or a set of objectives with the Define strategy phase highlighted." lightbox="../media/adoption-guide/define-strategy-phase.png":::

-The **Define strategy** phase is critical to define and formalize our efforts – it formalizes the “Why?” of this scenario.
+The **Define strategy** phase is critical to define and formalize our efforts – it formalizes the "Why?" of this scenario.
 In this phase, you understand the scenario through business, IT, operational and strategic perspectives.
 You define the outcomes against which to measure success in the scenario, understanding that security is an incremental and iterative journey.

 This article suggests motivations and outcomes that are relevant to many organizations.
 Use these suggestions to hone the strategy for your organization based on your unique needs.